ahmad-shoja/resume-website/README.md

 Here's why:

-- Resume website should have <ins>atractive and majestic theme</ins>.
+- Resume website should have <ins>attractive and majestic theme</ins>.
 - Resume website should have <ins>timeline section that shows your carrier</ins>.
 - Resume website should have <ins>licences/badges section that shows your educations</ins>.
 - Resume website should have <ins> a good big image of you which looks cool</ins> 😉.